KNowledgeOnWebScale/oko/README.md

 Queries are posed and answered as `GRAPH => true.` so the answers are also queries be it with some parts substituted and eventually containing more variables than in the original query.
-This constitutes a dialogue leading to Socratic completeness.
+This forms a dialogue that leads to a sufficient answer, supported by proof steps, so that action can take place.

 ## Installation and test:
 ```